 This is one of the most popular tango shows in Buenos Aires, and it’s easy to see why.
 Despite being a larger venue with seating for 200, they offer excellent service and you will be well taken care of.

-The location in a restored Art-Nouveau theater is one reason.
-It was built in 1915 and is reminiscent of the richer days of Buenos Aires’ past.
-Another is to listen to the compositions of one of tangos’ great musicians and composers.
-Reserve here.
+Go for the location, a restored Art-Nouveau theater.
+It was built in 1915 and is reminiscent of the richer days of Buenos Aires’ past when it really felt like the Paris of South America.

-El Querandi is locted in a historic mansion mere blocks from Plaza de Mayo.
-I went to this tango show with my parents and we really enjoyed it.
+El Querandi is located in a historic mansion mere blocks from Plaza de Mayo.

 The singers are excellent and the small venue provides a great experience regardless of where you are seated.
 The historic mansion is a bonus that creates a unique ambiance.